wegwart/ucc/README.md

 recognize function declarations and definitions as well as simple expressions.

 ### Build and run
-You'll need CMake and bison/flex as well as a C++ compiler to build the project.
-Use the standard CMake build and run procedure to build the project.
+Use the standard CMake build procedure.
+The following prerequisites have to be installed on your machine before you can build:
+* bison
+* flex
+* llvm-dev